The restaurant industry is reeling from a widely reported labor shortage, causing many operations to change the way they function.

 Some fast food chains have resisted opening their dining rooms, kept shorter operating hours and placed high demands on existing employees in order to function with a smaller staff.

 The reasons for the shortage, which is affecting restaurants from quick serve to fine dining, are complex and hotly debated.
-But whether the root cause is higher unemployment benefits, an industry battling a historic reputation for low wages and difficult working conditions, or the pandemic and its chilling effect on the hospitality industry as a whole, the result is that restaurants are put in a position of doing more with less.
+But whether the root cause is higher unemployment benefits, an industry for low wages and difficult working conditions, or the pandemic and its chilling effect on the hospitality industry as a whole, the result is that restaurants are put in a position of doing more with less.
+The root cause of the issue could be multifaceted, involving higher unemployment benefits, the industry’s historic reputation for low wages and challenging working conditions, or the pandemic’s impact on the hospitality sector.
+Regardless, the outcome is that restaurants now face the challenge of having to operate with fewer resources.

 Lower-than-desired staff levels can have a ripple effect on a restaurant’s operation.